 First and foremost, any potential damage to your electrical system will be ruled out.
 From there, a specialist will remove all of the sitting water from your floor.
 This may involve removing carpet and absorbent subflooring if the sitting water is equivalent to flood damage.
-Any personal possessions that are salvageable should be properly cleaned and dried immediately, before damage gets any worse.
+Any personal possessions that are salvageable should be properly cleaned and dried immediately before the damage gets any worse.

 Damage restoration specialists have tools that allow them to check for moisture throughout your home, so they’ll be able to determine how far the water damage has spread.
 Proper structural drying is of the utmost importance, and it should be started as soon as humanly possible.
 The quicker your home is dried, the less likely it will be to cultivate mold.